infiniteoverflow/Python-Projects/README.md

 # Python-Projects
-Some of the basic projects you can start with in Python
+Some of the basic projects you can start with in Python:
+*Word Guessing Game
+*PASSWORD Generator